Chamberlain Township in Brule County, South Dakota — The American Midwest (Upper Plains)

 Topics and series.
 This historical marker is listed in these topic lists: Environment • Exploration.
 In addition, it is included in the Lewis & Clark Expedition series list.
 A significant historical year for this entry is 1804.

 Location.
 43° 49.661′ N, 99° 18.704′ W. Marker is near Chamberlain, South Dakota, in Brule County.
 It is in Chamberlain Township.
-Marker can be reached from State Highway 50 south of Thunder Road, on the right when traveling south.
+It can be reached from State Highway 50 south of Thunder Road, on the right when traveling south.
 Located in Roam Free Park north of Chamberlain.
 Touch for map.
 Marker is in this post office area: Chamberlain SD 57325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-The Missouri River (here, next to this marker); Divine Infant Home (approx. 0.6 miles away); St. Joseph's Memorial (approx. 0.6 miles away); Chamberlain (approx. 1.2 miles away); Barger Park (approx. 1.3 miles away); Roland L. Dolly Memorial Recreational Trail (approx. 1.9 miles away); This was until 1953 American Island (approx. 2.4 miles away); Missouri River Bridges of South Dakota (approx. 3.1 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: The Missouri River (here, next to this marker); Divine Infant Home (approx. 0.6 miles away); St. Joseph's Memorial (approx. 0.6 miles away); Chamberlain (approx. 1.2 miles away); Barger Park (approx. 1.3 miles away); Roland L. Dolly Memorial Recreational Trail (approx. 1.9 miles away); This was until 1953 American Island (approx. 2.4 miles away); Missouri River Bridges of South Dakota (approx. 3.1 miles away).
 Touch for a list and map of all markers in Chamberlain.

 Credits.
 This page was last revised on March 7, 2024.
 It was originally submitted on March 7, 2024.
-This page has been viewed 48 times since then.
+This page has been viewed 228 times since then and 35 times this year.
 Photos: 1, 2, 3. submitted on March 7, 2024.